 POST /api/v1/gdpr/erasure

-Permanently deletes all records associated with a customer ID across five data tables in a single atomic transaction.
+Permanently deletes all records associated with a customer ID across ten interaction and decision tables, plus any customer-type dynamic schema tables.
 This implements the GDPR “right to erasure” (right to be forgotten) as defined in Article 17 of the General Data Protection Regulation.

-The deletion is transactional — either all tables are cleaned or none are, ensuring no partial erasure.
-An audit log entry is recorded after successful erasure to maintain a compliance trail (the audit entry records that an erasure occurred but does not retain the deleted data).
+The ten Prisma-modeled tables are deleted in a single transaction — either all of them are cleaned or none are.
+The dynamic-schema (ds_*) deletes run outside that transaction on purpose: a failing raw statement inside an interactive transaction would abort it and roll back the modeled deletes.
+When a ds_* table has no customer_id column (or its delete fails), the erasure continues and records the issue in the top-level warnings[] array rather than failing.
+An audit log entry is recorded after erasure to maintain a compliance trail (the audit entry records that an erasure occurred but does not retain the deleted data).

 Authentication